flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

-# Mini Cluster
+# MiniCluster

-> The CRD "Custom Resource Definition" defines a Mini Cluster
+> The CRD "Custom Resource Definition" defines a MiniCluster

-A CRD is a yaml file that you can apply to your cluster (with the Flux Operator installed) to ask for a Mini Cluster.
+A CRD is a yaml file that you can apply to your cluster (with the Flux Operator installed) to ask for a MiniCluster.
 Kubernetes has these [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to make it easy to automate tasks, and in fact this is the goal of an operator!
 A Kubernetes operator is conceptually like a human operator that takes your CRD, looks at the cluster state, and does whatever is necessary to get your cluster state